Fact Sheet on Mandated Benefits for the Treatment of Nervous and Mental Disorders or Substance Use Disorders

 Outpatient Services

-These are nonresidential services for the treatment of nervous and mental disorders or substance use disorders provided to an insured by any of the following entities or persons or, if for the purpose of enhancing the treatment of the insured, a collateral by any of the following:
+These are nonresidential services for the treatment of nervous and mental disorders or substance use disorders provided to an insured by any of the following entities or persons or, if to enhance the treatment of the insured, collateral by any of the following:

 • A program in an outpatient treatment facility approved by the Wisconsin Department of Health Services (DHS) and established and maintained according to rules promulgated under s.
 51.42 (7) (b), Wis.
 Stat.